neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide-2.md

 To do this, we need the following elements:

-##### I. A friend who’s willing to hold you accountable.
+#### I. A friend who’s willing to hold you accountable.

 This friend needs to be willing to enforce a deadline and a set of consequences.

-###### Make sure your friend isn't *too* close to you that they'll let you off the hook easily.
+**Make sure your friend isn't *too* close to you that they'll let you off the hook easily.**

-Sometimes, our friends are so close to us that they transform into inner expectations.

-**If your friend/loved one is likely to let you off the hook if you don't perform well, find someone else to hold you accountable**.
+Sometimes, our friends are so close to us that they transform into inner expectations. **If your friend/loved one is likely to let you off the hook if you don't perform well, find someone else to hold you accountable**.
 If you're serious about getting things done, you have to be serious about the consequences if you *don't* get something done.

-##### II.
+#### II.
+Strict, pre-agreed upon consequences if deliverables are not done by a given time or by a certain standard.

+What motivates you to get something done?
+Use that as a consequence.

+** Financial incentives (e.g. paying a friend $10) work *really* well here.
+Why?**

+Simple.
+Because it makes you more likely to do it.

+Sometimes the shame of not meeting a promise is sufficient -- it really depends on what motivates you personally and what impact your friend’s view of you has on you and your motivation.
+Try it without money if you’re curious, ideally with someone who’s opinion of you matters to you.
+If that doesn’t work though, money almost always will ;)

+If you think you might be unwilling to *actually* pay if you fail to meet the deadline or deliverable standard, you can *pay your friend* in the beginning (when setting up the accountability sprint) and have them return you the money only when you've met the standards.
+This is a lot less awkward than forcing your friend to make you pay them money.

+#### III.
 Explicitly written tangible deliverables with fail-proof ways of measuring success.

 More explicit deliverables make it easier to check if you've *actually* followed through on what you intended to do.

 Your friend won't *truly* be able to measure your success if your deliverable is, "study for Calculus test" or "read up on starting a startup".

-Making the deliverable more specific, like "Read chapters 7-10" is better, but still sub-par.
-How will your friend *truly* check if you've read?
+Making the deliverable more specific, like "Read chapters 7-10" is better, but still sub-par; how will your friend *truly* check if you've read?

-Instead, setting a deliverable of "Done problems 1-30 on pages 400, 450, and 438 each (90 problems)" or "Read and took notes on chapters 7-10" are better deliverables.
+Instead, setting a deliverable of "Done problems 1-30 on pages 400, 450, and 438 each (90 problems)" or "Read and took notes on chapters 7-10" are far better.

-##### III.
+#### IV.
 Explicitly written form of submission.

 What format is the deliverable?
 Some good examples:

 * _An email containing 4 graphs . . ._
 * _A URL to X, Y, Z finished articles . . ._
+* _A Fitbit heart-rate tracking graph as proof I exercised for 20 minutes_
-* _A screenshot of
+* _A screenshot of 20 sent networking emails_

-##### IV.
-Explicitly written deadlines.
+#### V. Explicitly written deadlines.

-This one's pretty easy --- something along the lines of '11:59 pm EST'.
+This one's pretty easy --- something along the lines of *11:59 pm EST +/- 5 minutes*.

-#### IV.
-Strict, pre-agreed upon consequences if deliverables are not done by a given time or by a certain standard.
+It's generally a good idea to include a 5 minute grace period.
+The last thing you want is to lose $20 because you finished something 1 minute late.

+## A couple downsides of the Accountability Framework.

+#### You can control quantity, not quality.

+We've all experienced that feeling of cramming before a deadline --- heck that may just be a deadline meeting routine for us.
+The fact of the matter is, **accountability frameworks can guarantee that you'll get something done well, but not necessarily done well.**

+Sometimes you can quantify what it means for a deliverable to be done well – for example, specifying “4 bar charts” and further details about the charts, but often, it’s hard to perfectly quantify what our best work is.

+This is a weakness of the accountability framework largely because quality is largely dependent on internal motivation.

+The best way to try and maximize both quantity and quality is to

+* Perform an accountability sprint to get as much as I can done.
+* Once the work is done, go back to add to the quality.

 By Neha Kulkarni